 The Argo sailed through the strait known as the Hellespont and into the sea known as Propontis, coming ashore on its southern side in the region known as Mysia near a city known as Cyzicus, whose king had the same name.
 The people there treated the Argonauts with great hospitality.
 Their king was almost as young as Jason, and newly married at that, but he did everything in his power to entertain the heroes and make their stay a comfortable one.

-Meanwhile the people of Cyzicus, seeing the Argonauts’ torches advancing toward them, assumed them to belong to some other tribe of the Earthborn who had escaped the carnage, and were now come to wreak their revenge on the city following the departure of the Argo.
+Meanwhile the people of Cyzicus, seeing the Argonauts’ torches advancing toward them, assumed them to belong to some other tribe of the Earthborn who had escaped the fate of their kin, and were now come to wreak their revenge on the city following the departure of the Argo.
 And so the people marched out to meet them in battle behind their king.
 So certain were they that they fired their arrows into the Argonauts’ ranks without stopping to inquire further — whereupon the Argonauts responded in kind, giving better than they got.
 Jason himself impaled the king on his spear.

 It wasn’t until morning that both sides realized what had transpired.
 Many tears followed; the queen of Cyzicus was so grieved by this senseless loss of her husband that she hanged herself.
 The Argonauts spent three more days in the city, lamenting and honoring the dead alongside the populace.